LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 It can be seen that by using the (+json) format, all measurement points and metadata are available in readable plain text.

 This means that they can also be read out in other programs.
-Using serialization, the *MRPReading* class inherited from Python-*Object* class is serialized via an dictionary conversion step.
+Using serialization, the *MRPReading* class inherited from Python-*Object* class is serialized via a dictionary conversion step.
 This (+json) string can then be processed directly or written to the file system as a file.

 ```json {#lst:json_export_format_example caption="JSON export structure of an MRPReading based measurement"}
 {